childr3n/Easy-Game-Center-Swift/README.md

 <p align="center">
         <img src="http://s2.postimg.org/jr6rlurax/easy_Game_Center_Swift.png" height="200" width="200" />
 </p>

-Easy Game Center helps to manage Game Center in iOS.
-Report and track high scores, achievements.
-Easy Game Center falicite management of Game Center.
+**Easy Game Center** helps to manage Game Center in iOS.
+Report and track high scores, achievements. **Easy Game Center falicite management** of Game Center.
-(version 1.0)
+**(version 1.1)**

 <p align="center">
         <img src="http://g.recordit.co/K1I3O6BEXq.gif" height="500" width="280" />
 </p>

 # Project Features
-GameCenter Manager is a great way to use Game Center in your iOS app.
+Easy Game Center is a great way to use Game Center in your iOS app.

 * Swift
 * Submit, Save, Retrieve any Game Center leaderboards, achievements in only one line of code.
 * Save in cache GKachievements & GKachievementsDescription automatically refreshed
-* (New delagate) When player is connected or not etc...
+* (New delegate function) When player is connected or not etc...
 * Most of the functions CallBack (Handler, completion)
 * Useful methods and properties by use Singleton (EasyGameCenter.exampleFunction)
 * Just drag and drop the files into your project (EasyGameCenter.swift)